python/cpython/Doc/library/dbm.rst

    :synopsis: The standard "database" interface, based on ndbm.

 .. note::
-   The :mod:`dbm` module has been renamed to :mod:`dbm.ndbm` in Python 3.0.
-The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :mod:`dbm` module has been renamed to :mod:`dbm.ndbm` in Python 3.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 The :mod:`dbm` module provides an interface to the Unix "(n)dbm" library.
 Dbm